vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** Implemented an intelligent redirection flow for new users signing up via a Sync Room invite.
 The `signUpUser` server action now inspects the room's status during sign-up.
 New users are only redirected into the room if it is currently active; otherwise, they are safely routed to their profile page, preventing any potential client-side permission errors and creating a more logical user experience.

 ### Fixed
+- **`[FIX]`** Resolved an issue where language packs that were purchased and then deleted by the user would not reappear in the "Available for Download" list.
+The logic now ensures that any unlocked language pack is always available for a free re-download, correctly respecting the user's purchase history.
 - **`[FIX]`** Resolved a critical page rendering failure across multiple pages (including `/infohub`, `/stats`, and `/profile`) that caused `504 Gateway Timeout` errors or browser freezes in an infinite loop.
 The root cause was a race condition where client-side components attempted to fetch user-specific data before the application had confirmed the user's authentication status.
 This was definitively resolved by enforcing a standard pattern across all pages to conditionally render page content only *after* the `useUserData` hook confirms an active user session, preventing any unauthenticated server calls from being made.
 - **`[FIX]`** Resolved a major performance bottleneck in the Common Room that caused slow load times, especially as the number of "Vibes" grew.
 The root cause was an N+1 query problem where the app made a separate database call for every Vibe to fetch its upcoming meetups.
 The definitive fix involved a two-part strategy:
     1.  **Resilient Server-Side Query:** The data-fetching logic was re-architected to first attempt a high-performance `collectionGroup` query to get all meetups in a single call.
 Crucially, this is wrapped in a `try...catch` block.
 If the required database index is not yet ready, the system automatically falls back to the slower, but reliable, per-Vibe fetching method, ensuring the page always loads.